rykugur/dotfiles/README.md

 In order for this to work, ensure that `$HOME/.config/omf` is pointing to your OMF config directory.

+Note that the sourcing of local config files happens last in the initialization chain; this is done to allow overriding of default values.

 ## Neovim

 - Install `neovim`